romanaumov/TradeMe/README.md

 * Problem description
 *
-    [x] 4 points: The problem is well described in the Background and Project Goal sections, clearly explaining what problem the project solves.
+    [x] 4 points: Problem is well described and it's clear what the problem the project solves

 * Cloud
 *
-    [x] 4 points: The project is developed in Google Cloud Platform and uses Terraform as an Infrastructure as Code (IaC) tool.
+    [x] 4 points: The project is developed in the cloud and IaC tools are used

 * Data ingestion (Batch / Workflow orchestration)
 *
-    [x] 4 points: End-to-end pipeline using Apache Airflow with multiple steps in the DAG, extracting data from TradeMe API and uploading to Google Cloud Storage data lake.
+    [x] 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake

 * Data warehouse
 *
-    [x] 4 points: Tables in BigQuery are partitioned by date and clustered by region_id, optimized for analytical queries on rental data.
+    [x] 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)

 * Transformations
 *
-    [x] 2 points: SQL transformations are performed in BigQuery to create fact tables from raw data.
+    [x] 2 points: Simple SQL transformation (no dbt or similar tools)

 * Dashboard
 *
-    [x] 4 points: A dashboard with multiple tiles showing rental price distributions, trends, and comparisons.
+    [x] 4 points: A dashboard with 2 tiles

 * Reproducibility
 *
-    [x] 4 points: Clear instructions are provided for both local development and cloud deployment, with detailed steps for running the code.
+    [x] 4 points: Instructions are clear, it's easy to run the code, and the code works